edde-js/ssr/README.md

 Simple Server Side Renderer for edde-js; it may contain proprietary stuff for edde-js, but in general it's quite independent on the rest of edde-js.

+For the curious ones, package is built and available in as [@edde-js/ssr]() package.